Battle of Talas: Background

 The oasis towns on the Silk Road in central Asia had once been controlled by the Türgesh, but the Turkic tribal confederation plunged into chaos in the latter half of the 7th century.
 Empress Wu had retaken control of the Tarim Basin from the Tibetan Empire in 692 as part of the Tang expansion in Inner Asia and the oasis towns became a major source of income for the Tang.
 In 705, Qutayba ibn Muslim started to lead the Umayyad army on campaigns to conquer towns across along the Silk Road, exploiting Türgesh infighting.
 The caliphate conquered the oasis towns Bukhara and Samarkand, expanding the border of their empire eastwards.
 At the same time, the Türgesh khagan Suluk began uniting the infighting Türgesh tribes.

-The Muslim, Tibetan and Tang armies would have two encounters.
-In 715, Alutar was established as king of Fergana with the help of Umayyad and Tibetan soldiers.
-The deposed Ikhshid fled to the Tang controlled Kuqa and requested the aid of Emperor Xuanzong of Tang; 10,000 Tang soldiers reinstated Ikhshid as Fergana's king.
-In 717, Umayyad soldiers, assisted by the Tibetan Empire, besieged Aksu City in the Tarim Basin, but were defeated by the Tang military in the Battle of Aksu.
+The first military engagement between the Arabs and Chinese occurred in 715.
+During his second invasion of Fergana, Qutayba allied with the Tibetan Empire and a faction within the Ferghana Kingdom, together they defeated the reigning Ikhshid of Fergana and pursued him to Kashgar (which the Arabs raided), but he managed to flee to the Tang controlled Kuqa and requested the aid of Emperor Xuanzong of Tang.
+In December 715, 10,000 Tang soldiers defeated the Tibetan-Arab army -weakened by the failed rebellion and death of Qutayba- at the Battle of Namangan and reinstated Ikhshid as Fergana's king.
+The second confrontation between the Arabs and the Chinese was in 717, when the Umayyads and Tibetans made a coordinated attempt to seize the Tarim Basin and its Four Garrisons of Anxi from the Tang.
+Taking Kashgar once more, they advanced 400km northwest and lay siege to Aksu City and Uqturpan.
+However, they were defeated by the Tang military and Karluks of Ashina Xian on August 15th 717, at the Battle of Aksu.
+Resulting in many cities and principalities of Transoxiana and Tokharistan appealed to Tang for assistance against the Arabs.

+In 715, the Tang emperor declined the demand of the Türgesh tribe leader Suluk to be recognized as Khagan, instead offering him the rank of duke within the Tang military.
+In response, Suluk invaded the Tarim Basin along with the Tibetans, but they were driven out by the cavalry of Ashina Xian.